-The CEO is appointed by the Lieutenant Governor in Council on the recommendation of the Minister.
-The CEO works under the direction of the Chair and the Board to implement policies and operational decisions, and reports the agency's performance to the Board through the
+The CEO is appointed by the Lieutenant Governor in Council on the recommendation of the Minister of Finance.
+The CEO works under the direction of the Chair and the Board to implement policies and operational decisions, and reports the agency's performance to the Board through the Chair.

-Chair.
 The CEO is responsible for managing the day-to-day operations and ongoing activities of OEFC in accordance with government policies.

 The Corporation does not have employees, although some OFA employees are designated as officers for executing agreements and other instruments on the Corporation's behalf.
-The OFA carries out the Corporation's day-to-day operations under the supervision of the CEO and the Board and pursuant to a Services Agreement between the OFA and OEFC.
-In addition, the Tax Revenue Division of the Ministry of Finance collects certain payments on behalf of OEFC.
+The OFA carries out the Corporation's day-to-day operations under the supervision of the Board and pursuant to a Services Agreement between the OFA and OEFC.
+In addition, the Ministry of Finance collects certain payments on behalf of OEFC.